 Tea Garden like a Tea Mountain (Madhabkunda)

 Madhabkunda Eco Park

-In the evening came back Sylhet city, and enjoyed while Instagramming with free Wi-Fi from Britannia Hotel. 😉
+In the evening came back to Sylhet city, and enjoyed while Instagramming with free Wi-Fi from Britannia Hotel. 😉

 Sreemangal, Lawachara National Park

 The whole Sreemangal is blessed with lush green tea gardens, tea estates, and tea plantations.
-In addition the best thing is that here in tea gardens most workers (75%) are women.
+In addition, the best thing is that here in tea gardens most workers (75%) are women.